CAPLE — Portuguese language certificationInstituto Cervantes — DELE Spanish examsContact Prep2go — support@prep2go.study

 I speak Spanish natively — is DELE A2 easy?
 Not necessarily.
 Native speakers of Spanish often score well overall but underperform in formal written tasks.
 The DELE A2 Writing section tests formal register and task completion, which native speakers don't automatically produce correctly in an exam context.

 Is there an exam that's genuinely easy?
-DELE A2 has the highest pass rate and the most forgiving structure.
+DELE A2 is the lowest CEFR bar among these citizenship exams.
 For a confident Spanish speaker with 6–8 weeks of exam-specific preparation, it is achievable.
 "Easy" in absolute terms doesn't exist — every exam requires preparation.

 What if I fail the hardest exam and don't have another citizenship option?
 Retake it.
-DELF B2 retake pass rates are approximately 60–65%.
-CELI 2 retake rates are approximately 75–80%, partly because the carry-over policy removes already-passed sections.
+DELF B2 retakes still demand B2-level repair; CELI 2 retakes are easier when you carry a passed block to the next session.
 Failing once is part of the process for many candidates.

 Prepare for Any of the Four Exams

-Prep2go covers CIPLE A2, DELE A2, DELF B2, and CELI 2 B1.
-Exam-format exercises, personalized study plan by your exam date, readiness score tracked by section.
+Prep2go covers CIPLE A2, DELE A2, DELF B2, and CELI 2 B1 — exam-format exercises and readiness by section, with a study plan tied to your exam date.

 CIPLE A2 → | DELE A2 → | DELF B2 → | CELI 2 →